yezhuoyang/QuantumLab/README.md

 # IBM Lab2: Accuracy of Quantum Phase Estimation

 In this lab, you will implement quantum phase estimtation.
-To run autotest your self for function qc4, qc4improved for yourself, you can copy your implemention to test/testPhaseEstimation.py file and excute the script directly.
+To run autotest by yourself for function qc4, qc4improved for yourself, you can copy your implemention to test/testPhaseEstimation.py file and excute the script directly.

 ```console
 cd test